 Because here’s the thing.
 All of the ingredients I listed previously are technically “natural.”
-Chemicals are considered “natural” because technically, everything is made up of chemicals.
+Most chemicals are considered “natural” because technically, everything is made up of chemicals.
 People, animals, water, and trees are all made up of chemicals.
-Toxic mold is “natural”, arsenic is “natural, and the venom that comes out of a snake’s fang that will kill you is also “natural.”
+Toxic mold is “natural”, arsenic is “natural, and the venom that comes out of a snake’s fang that kills things is also “natural.”

-But certain chemicals (the amount used dictates the toxicity) have been proven and/or linked through studies (and also people dying), to be harmful and toxic.
+But certain chemicals (the dosage dictates the toxicity) have been proven and/or linked through studies (and also people dying), to be harmful and toxic.
 One day I’ll write a post explaining the difference between experimental/observational studies and the difference between causation and correlation, but that’s not today’s post.

 So then what the heck is my issue with Lush?

 My issue here isn’t that Lush uses those ingredients!
 It’s not illegal or necessarily “bad” and people still openly debate whether the chemicals in question are actually harmful and to what degree.
 My issue is that Lush purposefully misleads their consumers by marketing their products in a subtly deceptive way.
 If you work in marketing, you’d probably be very impressed by what they do.
 However, if you’re a consumer such as I, it can really piss you off.